nighthawkcoders/python-pages/_posts/2023-08-17-markdown-html_fragments.md

 ---
 toc: true
 layout: post
-title: Markdown Student Page
+title: Build a Student Page
 description: JavaScript, HTML, CSS and Markdown are coding languages used by bloggers when developing in the GitHub Pages system.
 By using these languages, student developers can add functionality to their GitHub pages site.
 categories: [1.B, C7.0]
 courses: { csse: {week: 2}, csp: {week: 0}, csa: {week: 0} }
 categories: [C4.3, C5.0]
-type: ccc
+type: devops
 ---

 ## HTML Fragments and Markdown